ChorusOne/network-handbook/src/chorus-one/physical-location.md

 The split into an execution layer and consensus layer is far from the only complication.
 As Ethereum matured,
-and MEV (value that the block proposer can extract due to its privileged position) emerged, different parties specialized in different parts of the block production pipeline.
+and MEV (value that the block proposer can extract due to its privileged position) emerged, and different parties specialized in different parts of the block production pipeline.
 At this point,
 _Proposer-Builder Separation_ (PBS) is commonplace on Ethereum.
 With PBS,
-blocks are not built by the validator node software;
+most blocks are not built by the validator node software;
 the role of the validator is reduced to merely _proposing_ a block.
 Constructing the block itself is outsourced to third party _block builders_.
 While these builders are ultimately responsible for building a block,